Welcome from Mrs. Dalton, our School Library Media Specialist

 When are books returned to the library?

 Students may keep borrowed library books for two weeks.
 After that time, all books are considered overdue by our computer system.
 Students may return books to the library at their regular library class time or throughout the day.
-Students should put the books on the cart near the circulation desk.
+Students should put the books in the book drop slot in the front of the circulation desk, or in the blue basket in the hallway outside of the media center.
+We also have a book return box on the front porch of the media center for after-hours drop off.

 Sometimes mistakes do happen!
 If a student receives an overdue notice and thinks the book was turned in, please send me a note.
 I normally ask the student to check in his/her desk, cubby, classroom and at home.
 I will also check the shelves for the book.
 Also, be sure to check the date on the overdue notice to make sure it is a current notice.